 : 83% have positive perception, 60% of budgets approved by senior executives, 62% see increase in executive engagement, 67% include executives in strategic decisions according to the study

-2021 is the year of online community building.
-Online communities help companies keep track of consumers’ changing expectations, assist people in finding communities of like-minded people who share their interests, and serve as valuable resources for product users with a question.
+2022 is the year of internet community building.
+Branded online communities help companies keep track of consumers’ changing expectations, assist people in finding communities of like-minded people who share their interests, and serve as valuable resources for product users with a question.

 76. Thanks in a large part to the visibility of online communities driven by the COVID-19 pandemic, 83% of executives have a positive perception of community potential: